gaitaldawamneh/jira-clone/README.md

    .respond is set to a function as a responding action(created by namespace as interface)
 ## preparing for typescripts:
    #scripts:
+    - void (annotate the return type explicitly to void)
     - The static members of a class are accessed using the class name and dot notation
     - Type Assertion or casting(<>)
     - Namespaces (a TypeScript-specific way to organize code.) (.d.ts)